NOAA-OWP/cfe/INSTALL.md

 **Notes:**
  - Before running the following examples, it is recommended to run the unittests [tests](https://github.com/NOAA-OWP/cfe/tree/ajk/doc_update/test).
- - All build commands are run within build directory, and run commands are executed from the cfe directory.
+ - All build commands are run within the `build` directory, and run commands are executed from the cfe directory.

 ## Example 1 (standalone mode)
 CFE reads local forcing data (standalone CFE BMI run), potential ET is not included.
-The example uses CAMELS catchment-87 data.
+The example uses CAMELS catchment-87 data. **Notation:** BASE
-Notation: BASE
 ### Build
 ```
 cmake ../ -DBASE=ON